 7 ways life in the UK is drastically different to life in the Netherlands

-Let me guess, the quantity of beer consumed and life expectancy are the first things to come to mind? (the Brits not coming out favourably in either category).
-But how does life in the Netherlands compare to life in the UK?
-What are the big differences between living in these two nations?
+The quantity of beer consumed aside, how does life in the Netherlands compare to life in the UK?
+More specifically, what are the big differences between living in these two nations?

 However, what exactly are the big differences between these two rain-soaked countries?
 It’s not the abolition of the royal family, that’s for sure.